2 hospitalized following road rage shooting along Turnpike near Golden Glades Interchange

 Officials said an occupant in the Chevy discharged a firearm, striking the left side of the Honda.

-The male driver of the Honda and a female passenger were struck and drove to the Miami-Dade Police Department Northside Station.
+The man driving of the Honda and a passenger were struck and drove to the Miami-Dade Police Department Northside Station in Northwest Miami-Dade.

-The victims were then transported to Jackson Memorial Hospital’s Ryder Trauma Center with injuries that are not life-threatening.
+The victims were then transported to Jackson Memorial Hospital’s Ryder Trauma Center with injuries that were not life-threatening.

+7SkyForce HD hovered above the southbound lanes of the Turnpike after troopers shut them down near the scene of the shooting.

+Back at the police station, 7News cameras captured the victims’ Civic with damage to the passenger side.
+It’s unclear whether the dent is related to what led up to the shooting.

 Please check back on WSVN.com and 7News for more details on this developing story.